Applying for Services

-The Needs Assessment tool establishes a “needs” score, which indicates the level or severity of need for services.
-This score is generally based on: 1) urgency of need, 2) severity of the applicant’s disability, 3) parental caregiver’s ability, and 4) length of time on the waiting list.
+The Needs Assessment tool establishes a "needs" score, which indicates the level or severity of need for services.
+This score is generally based on: 1) urgency of need, 2) severity of the applicant's disability, 3) parental caregiver's ability, and 4) length of time on the waiting list.
 This determines the rank on the waiting list.
 The Division is not usually able to offer immediate services to eligible people due to funding constraints, which are allocated by the Utah State Legislature.
-85% of allocated funds go to those identified as having the most critical needs, while 15% go to those waiting for only respite services.
 Once placed on the waiting list, the person will wait until there are sufficient funds to bring them off and into services or their needs change.
 As funds become available, individuals on the waiting list are notified by a DSPD intake worker and brought into services.

 For more information on the Waiting List and how funds from the Utah State Legislature are used to bring people off the waiting list and into services, please look at our section on How the Waiting List Works.

-To find out if you or a loved one may be eligible for services through the Division of Services for People with Disabilities, call us at 1-844-ASK-DSPD or 1-844-275-3773 and choose the apply for services option to speak with an intake worker;
+To find out if you or a loved one may be eligible for services through the Division of Services for People with Disabilities, click here to apply online or call us at 1-844-ASK-DSPD or 1-844-275-3773 and choose the apply for services option to speak with an intake worker;

 - Or -

 You may start the intake process immediately by completing one of the following applicable intake packets and returning it to the Division of Services for People with Disabilities.

 - Intake Packet for Applicants with Intellectual Disabilities or Related Conditions opens in a new tab